Bert Meerstadt

 A. Bert Meerstadt (born 13 October 1961) is a Dutch businessman.
-He is the CEO of Baarsma Wine Group.
 He was chairman of the management Board and CEO of Nederlandse Spoorwegen from January 2009 to October 2013.

-Meerstadt received a master's degree in Architectural Engineering from Delft University of Technology in 1986, and an MBA from INSEAD in 1988.
+Meerstadt received a master's degree in architectural engineering from Delft University of Technology in 1986, and an MBA from INSEAD in 1988.

 Since 2014 Meerstadt is a director of Talgo, Spain.

 He was a director of ABN-AMRO.

-On 8 April 2016, Meerstadt resigned from the supervisory board of Lucas Bols.
+In April 2016, Meerstadt resigned from the supervisory board of Lucas Bols.

 Since 2016 he is chairman of Coffreo, France.

-He also serves on the board of the Dutch digital consultancy SparkOptimus.
+He is on the board of the Dutch digital consultancy SparkOptimus.